 '''

 $ openpet -c 3 0x8003 1

 '''

 Description: Reads the System Acquisition Mode register from firmware.

 Read the System Acquisition Mode register from firmware from slot 5.
-The payload of the reply is set to mode that previously set i.e., 1=scope mode:
+The payload of the reply is the mode that was previously set i.e., 1=scope mode: